Y7K/cli/readme.md

 Launches the installation process.
 You will be prompted for a name and to configure the project stack.

-Per default, everything is installed from local sources (except vendor repositories like laravel, craft cms etc.).
-If you want to install from the remote github versions of the plate, add `-r` or `--remote` to the command.
+Per default, everything is installed from remote github sources.
+If you want to install from the local version of the repository on your filesystem, add `-l` or `--local` to the command.

+For this, your local paths must be set in the .env file (See Installation #5)

 ### y7k version